Training structure

 Faculty of Science

-The course is organized into 3 main chapters, alternating with tutorials applied to engineering problems.
-In the first part, after describing the planet's major water reservoirs and the basic principles of the water cycle, the effects of human activities on the cycle are discussed.
-The second part focuses on the aerial part of the cycle, from precipitation to infiltration.
-The third part deals with aquifers and groundwater, from the pore to the catchment scale.
+The course is organized into three main chapters, alternating with tutorials applied to engineering problems.
+In the first part, after describing the major water reservoirs on a global scale and the basic principles of the water cycle in general, it addresses the effects of human activities on this cycle.
+The second part is devoted to the atmospheric part of this cycle, from precipitation to infiltration.
+The third part focuses on aquifers and groundwater, from the pore scale to the catchment scale.

 Ocean, Atmosphere, Climate